brycie-boy/The_Cosmos/In the Buddha’s Words An Anthology of Discourses From the Pali Canon Chapter IX. SHINING THE LIGHT OF WISDOM.md

 - Highlight(pink) - Location 5437
 The whole process ends only when its underlying springs—ignorance, craving, and clinging—are extirpated by wisdom.

-___

-- Highlight(pink) - Location 5438
-Dependent origination is not a mere theory but a teaching that should be directly known by personal experience,

-- Highlight(pink) - Location 5439
-understand each factor by way of the four-truth pattern: one should understand the factor itself, its origin, its cessation, and the way to its cessation.

-- Highlight(pink) - Location 5440
-First one understands this pattern in relation to one’s personal experience.
-Then, on this basis, one infers that all those who correctly understood these things in the past understood them in exactly the same way; then that all those who will correctly understand these things in the future will understand them in exactly the same way.
-In this way, dependent origination acquires a timeless and universal significance.

-___

 - Highlight(pink) - Location 5443
 Several suttas hold up dependent origination as a “teaching by the middle” (majjhena tathāgato dhammaṃ deseti).
 It is a “teaching by the middle” because it transcends two extreme views that polarize philosophical reflection on the human condition.